 - Sponges, dish soap, shop towels, other supplies

 All fansuites are required to be open for at least 4 hours Thursday, 6 hours Friday, and 6 hours Saturday.
-We ask that all fansuites submit their room hours by February 25, 2020, for use in the schedule app.
+We ask that all fansuites submit their room hours by March 1, 2024, for use in the schedule app.
 We understand that it’s hard to plan things so far in advance.
 Things can still be changed in the app up until the month before con, so keep us posted if you have any changes.
-This can add to your traffic since people like knowing when to come back (if they happen by while you’re closed).
+This can add to your traffic since people like knowing when to come back (if they happen while you’re closed).

 In your welcome packet there will be a sign that states that all attendees must have a badge to be in the room, post and a sign that says we ID every single time.
 Please post this near your bar, if you are serving alcohol.